Jayashree-D/docs/designs/physical-led.md

 ## Impacts

-These changes are under phosphor-led-sysfs design, it will not affect the single host physical LED design.
+These changes are under phosphor-led-sysfs design and this diplays all the physical LED dbus path under single systemd service instead of multiple services.
+This will not impact the single host physical LED design.

 ## Testing

-The proposed design can be tested in a platform in which both single and multiple hosts are connected.
+The proposed design can be tested in both single and multiple hosts platform.